 Pictures of Fantasy, 1983-2023

-Imagine a village in the deep Veneto, on the slopes of Cansiglio, that is transformed into an open-air theatre where fire-eaters, puppeteers and acrobats entertain young and old in the still-warm light of early autumn.
+Imagine a village deep in the Veneto region of Italy, on the slopes of Cansiglio, transformed into an open-air theater where fire-eaters, puppeteers and acrobats entertain young and old in the still-warm light of early autumn.
 A village where the main activity is the cultivation of the ability to daydream.
 This is Sarmede.

-Located in the northern part of the province of Treviso, on the border with Friuli, this place has in its DNA the characteristic of being a crossroads of human stories and experiences that have charged it with a positive energy, made up of the desires and hopes that have met here.
-You can feel it on your skin as you approach it, leaving the commercial suburbs of Conegliano and heading north among the old farmhouses and cultivated fields: looking slightly to the left, you can glimpse Vittorio Veneto with that panorama immortalised in so many altarpieces by Cima da Conegliano.
+Located in the northern part of the province of Treviso, on the border with Friuli, this place has in its DNA the characteristic of being a crossroads of human histories and experiences that have charged it with a positive energy, made up of the desires and hopes that have met here.
+You can feel it on your skin as you approach it as you leave the commercial outskirts of Conegliano and head north among the old farmhouses and cultivated fields: looking slightly to the left, you catch a glimpse of Vittorio Veneto with that panorama immortalized in so many altarpieces by Cima da Conegliano.

-For the past forty years, Sarmede has been the home of the International Exhibition of Illustrations for Children, Le Immagini della Fantasia (Pictures of Fantasy), an event that over time has attracted more than 800 thousand visitors, generated more than 400 exhibitions worldwide – taking the images presented here to the Centre Pompidou in Paris, the Reina Sofia in Madrid, the Europarliament in Brussels and even the Parthenon in Athens – and has become a regular appointment for experts in the field.
+For the past forty years, Sarmede has been the home of the International Exhibition of Illustration for Children, The Images of Fantasy, an event that over time has attracted more than 800,000 visitors, generated more than 400 exhibitions worldwide-bringing the images presented here to the Centre Pompidou in Paris, the Reina Sofia in Madrid, the Europarliament in Brussels, and even the Parthenon in Athens-and becoming a fixture for experts in the field.

-It was all the brainchild of Štěpán Zavřel, a Czechoslovak who fled to the other side of the Iron Curtain in the summer of 1959.
-After an artistic pilgrimage through Europe, he found here, at the end of the 1960s, the perfect place in which to build his own safe haven: a house-refuge in which to return the hospitality of the many dear friends who had known and helped him over time, and in which to cultivate and share his art.
+It was all the brainchild of Štěpán Zavřel, a Czechoslovakian who fled to the other side of the Iron Curtain in the summer of 1959.
+After an artistic wandering through Europe he found here, in the late 1960s, the perfect place in which to build his own safe haven: a house-shelter in which to reciprocate the hospitality of the many dear friends who had known and helped him over time, and in which to cultivate and share his art.

 Štěpán Zavřel

-Zavřel, has always dedicated himself to the world of pure and positive fantasy, that which characterises the imagination of the youngest children and which is all too soon forgotten as they grow up.
-In the field of children’s publishing, he found the most suitable way to concentrate on drawing while maintaining his style with a strong imaginative and delicate vein in which watercolour is the preferred medium.
+Zavřel, has always been dedicated to the world of pure and positive fantasy, the kind that characterizes the imagination of the youngest children and that is forgotten all too soon as they grow up.
+In the field of children’s publishing he found the most suitable way to concentrate on drawing while maintaining that style of his with a distinct imaginative and delicate vein in which watercolor is the preferred medium.
 He was incredibly successful.

-He had started, like many others, from his experience at the Bologna Children’s Book Fair where he had met his first illustrator colleagues and had interfaced with the publishing world.
-However, he decided to create in Sarmede something different, unique and capable of restoring to illustration that importance and artistic dignity that was often not grasped by most people.
+He had started, like so many others, from the experience of the Bologna Children’s Book Fair where he had met his first illustrator colleagues and interfaced with the publishing world.
+He decided, however, to create in Sarmede something different, unique, and capable of restoring to illustration that artistic importance and dignity that was often not grasped by most people.

-In Sarmede the Illustration Exhibition lasts three and a half months, is organised into thematic sections and has an artistic director and a jury that select the best artists to exhibit.
-There are no illustrators with books full of papers under their arms who spin like a spinning top between the stands of publishing houses in search of a contract: at most, young artists used to come here and continue to come here to present themselves to the great masters of the art of illustration and to receive opinions, advice, and, since 1988, invitations to enroll in the newly established School of Illustration.
+In Sarmede the Illustration Exhibition lasts three and a half months, is organized by thematic sections, and has an artistic director and jury who select the best artists to exhibit.
+No illustrators with books chock-full of papers under their arms spinning like a spinning top among the booths of publishing houses in search of a contract: at most here young artists used to come and continue to come to introduce themselves to the great masters of the art of illustration and receive opinions, advice, and, starting in 1988, invitations to enroll in the newly established School of Illustration.

-Since 2002, the exhibition has taken place in the spaces of the Casa della Fantasia (House of Fantasy), a building in the city centre that is also equipped to host all the educational activities for children and their families: it is a space that allows a break from the duties of the outside world, in which to carve out time to read or listen to a story and discover new worlds.
+Since 2002, the exhibition has taken place in the spaces of the House of Fantasy, a building in the city center also equipped for the conduct of all educational activities dedicated to children and their families: it is a space that allows a break from the duties of the outside world; in which to carve out time to read or listen to a story and discover new worlds.

 Nourish Sadeghian, Dal’s daughter, 2022, Iran